alpheustangs/filego.js/README.md

 #### `check`

-This function checks file integrity by verifying the the chunks specified in the `inDir` with `fileSize`, `totalChunks` parameters.
+This function checks file integrity by verifying the chunks specified in the `inDir` with `fileSize`, `totalChunks` parameters.
 It will return the `status` and the `error` of the check.

 ```typescript
 import { check } from "@filego/node";